Student and Scholar Opportunities

 Ego-Documents in the Soviet Sphere on the Holocaust: Revealing Personal Voices.
 USHMM-Yad Vashem Research Workshop.
 Jerusalem, Israel.
 June 3-7, 2018.

-Call for Papers and Participation in Two Working Groups on “Descendants of Victims of Nazi Persecution:” WG 1 is on Psychosocial Issues, and WG 2 is on Historico-Political Education.
+Two Working Groups on “Descendants of Victims of Nazi Persecution:” WG 1 is on Psychosocial Issues, and WG 2 is on Historico-Political Education.

 Antisemitism Studies; Indiana University Press